Jonathan-Rop/Muthokinju/README.md

-# Muthokinju - painsnts SampleSolution
+# Muthokinju - paints ampleSolution

 1. Branch-Level Data Integration (Data Lake)
 Set up a pipeline to collect sales, inventory, and delivery data from all branches.